 Great sushi rice teeters the line between tender and hard.
 Each grain of rice retains its original shape, and yet they magically stick together, without being gluey or gummy.
 The seasoning is a balancing act between sweet, sour and salt, well seasoned, but not so much so that it detracts from the fish.
 Most importantly the grains sport a lustrous shine that would make a shampoo model jealous.

 While it may surprise some, not all rice is not created equally.
 Even amongst short-grain rices there are huge variations in texture, color and shine based on the species, where it was made, what the weather was like, how it was milled, and even how fresh it is.
-A pound of recently harvested premium rice can fetch upwards of $20 per pound.
-Unfortunately we don’t have quite the selection of rice here in the US, but lookng for rice labelled as “new crop” is a good start.
-How the rice is washed, cooked, and seasoned are equally important, so here’s my technique for getting the best sushimeshi out of the rice you have available to you.
+A pound of recently harvested premium rice can fetch upwards of $20 in Japan.
+Unfortunately we don't have quite the selection of rice here in the US, but lookng for rice labelled as "new crop" is a good start.
+How the rice is washed, cooked, and seasoned are equally important, so here's my technique for getting the best sushi meshi out of the rice you have available to you.

 - NOTE: A rice cooker cup does not equal 1 US cup.
 If you don't have a rice cooker, use the weight measure.

 - Put the rice in a sieve(with holes small enough so the rice doesn't pass through) over a bowl and wash the rice with cold tap water.

 - Use your hands to remove the excess starch off each grain of rice by using a gentle rubbing motion.
 If you scrub too hard you will break the rice, so don't be too rough.

 - When the water that runs off is mostly clear, drain the rice.